Program Information | Course Information | W&M Faculty | Dates | Deadlines | Program Fees | Eligibility | Handbooks

 The Cádiz program begins in Madrid, the capital of Spain.
 Excursions during the program may include trips to Granada and Sevilla as well as local field trips in Cádiz.
 These excursions will allow students to experience the vibrant culture, history, and tradition that flourish in Spain, while encouraging immersion in the Spanish language and the Cádiz community.

-Students in the Cádiz 2014 summer program will earn a total of 8 Hispanic Studies credits, through Spanish language and culture courses and 3 through independent, on-site research.
+Students in the Cádiz summer program will take courses in Spanish language and culture and complete independent, on-site research.
 Classes with University of Cádiz professors include the study of language, cultural history, and the history of art in Andalucia.
-Students will also complete an independent research project under the supervision of W&M’s Program Director, Dr. Carla Buck, Professor of Hispanic Studies.
+Students will also complete an independent research project under the supervision of W&M’s Program Director.

-Throughout the program students live with Spanish families in Cádiz, the oldest city in Western Europe.
-This homestay includes all meals, and allows students to become more fully immersed in local culture and traditions.
+Throughout the program, students live with Spanish families in Cádiz.
+This homestay includes all meals and allows students to become more fully immersed in local culture and traditions.

-There is a required 1 credit course to be taken in Spring 2014, which you will be registered for following your acceptance into the program.
-This course is designed to help you prepare your research project proposal and is intended to enhance your cross-cultural understanding of Cadiz and to cover a variety of pre-departure questions.
+There is a required 1 credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance.
+This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Cádiz and to cover a variety of pre-departure information.

 To learn more about some of the past independent research projects, please visit the Mapping W&M: Student Research Around the World and in Our Community" website: http://mapping.wm.edu/spain/cadiz/